 VCE Applied Computing focuses on the strategies and techniques for creating digital solutions to meet specific needs and to manage the threats to data, information and software security.
-Students will develop an understanding of the roles and applications of cybersecurity, data analytics and programming and examine the attributes of an information system, and how their interrelationships affect the types and quality of digital solutions.
+Students will develop an understanding of the roles and applications of cybersecurity, data analytics and programming and collaboratively investigate an innovative solution to a problem or need they identify.

-Students focus on how data can be used within software tools such as databases and spreadsheets to create data visualisations, and the use of programming languages to develop working software solutions.
+Students focus on how data can be used within software tools such as databases and spreadsheets to identify trends and create data visualisations to communicate information, and the use of programming languages to develop working software solutions.
 For more information visit – here.

 Area of Study 1 – Data analysis

 In this area of study students use software tools to create data visualisations in response to solution needs.
 Software tools are used for the collection, interpretation and manipulation of data to draw conclusions and create data visualisations that represent their findings.
 Students will interpret given designs and create database, spreadsheet and data visualisations solutions using the data collected.
-Students focus on the appropriate functions and techniques to manipulate and validate data and to make use of suitable formats and conventions.
+Students focus on the appropriate functions and techniques to manipulate and validate data and to make use of suitable formats and conventions to present the information.

 Area of Study 2 – Programming

 In this area of study students use a programming language to create a working software solution in response to provided solution requirements.
-Students apply methods and techniques for creating a working software solution using a range of processing features and data structures.
-They apply testing and debugging techniques to ensure the software solution works as intended.
-Students will project manage the development of the solution to support an organised approach to problem solving.
+Students apply methods and techniques for creating a working software solution using a range of object orientated programming features using data types and structures.
+They apply testing and debugging techniques to ensure the software solution works as intended using an organised approach to problem solving.

-In this unit students focus on developing innovative solutions to needs or opportunities that they have identified and propose strategies for reducing security risks to data and information in a networked environment.
+In this unit students focus on developing innovative solutions to needs or opportunities that they have identified and then build an awareness of cyber security as they propose strategies for reducing cyber security risks to data and information in a networked environment.

 Area of Study 1 – Innovative solutions